nabinkrsah/Bus_Tracking_System--pkg-master/README.md

 # AWS Cloud Based Real-Time Bus Tracking System

 ## Overview
 This project is a cross-platform mobile application built with React Native that enables real-time tracking and navigation of vehicles.
-It utilizes AWS services such as EC2, Amplify, and Cognito for the backend infrastructure.
+It utilizes AWS services such as EC2.

 ### Features
 - Real-time vehicle navigation using mobile GPS